mlocati/ci-info/README.md

 # CI-Info

-This package lets you get details about the current Continuous Integration enviromnent.
+This package lets you get details about the current Continuous Integration environment.

 Supported environments are: